porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

       Guest Agents
       Standard

-Finally we have reached the `SYSTEM` section, select `INSTALLATION DESTINATION`.
-In `Device Selection`, in `Local Stardard Disk` select the hard disk that has the Fedora installation with the existing partitions we want to reuse.
+Finally, we've arrived at the `SYSTEM` section.
+Choose `INSTALLATION DESTINATION`.
+Under `Device Selection`, in `Local Standard Disk`, select the hard disk containing the existing Fedora installation with the partitions you wish to reuse.

-In the `Other Storage Options` section, under `Partitioning` we select `I will Configure partitioning`.
+In the `Other Storage Options` section, within the `Partitioning` category, select `I will Configure partitioning`.

-The following menu is shown below, in which we will click on `Unknown`:
+The subsequent menu is displayed below, where we'll click on `Unknown`:

  .. image:: {filename}/images/anaconda-screenshots/0013.png
     :align: center